ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 })
 ```

-Note that `superValidate` can be used anywhere but on the top-level of Svelte components, so it's not removed from the client and SPA usage.
+Note that `superValidate` can be used anywhere but on the top-level of Svelte components, so it's not completely removed from the client and SPA usage.
 But client-side validation is more of a convenience than ensuring data integrity.
 Always let an external API or a server request do a proper validation of the data before it's stored or used somewhere.

 ### validate method with no arguments is renamed to validateForm

 Previously, you could do `const result = await validate()` to get a validation result for the whole form.
-This overload caused a lot of trouble, so it has now been split into `validate` for fields, and `validateForm` for the whole form.
+This overload caused a lot of typing issues, so it has now been split into `validate` for fields, and `validateForm` for the whole form.
 Just replace the calls to `validate()` with `validateForm()` to fix this.

 ### id option must be a string